 - Know the student's advisor, make timely contact with the advisor upon arrival on campus and during the first semester, and continue to see the advisor at least once a term until graduation;

-- See the student's advisor or academic dean immediately after being placed on academic warning or probation;
+- See the student's advisor or academic dean immediately after being placed on probation;

 - Notify the appropriate dean's office of any change in intended major or any problems the student is experiencing with advisement; and